December History, Trivia, and Fun Facts

 2012 – The Hobbit: An Unexpected Journey was released in theaters.

-1827 - The city of Boston, Massachusetts, the School Committee voted to require, effective 1 Mar 1828, that public school students show that they had been vaccinated against smallpox prior to school entrance.
-Certificates to the board of health were to be issued where necessary for free vaccination.
-This initiative came just three decades after Edward Jenner's discovery of a method to immunize against smallpox.
+1827 – The city of Boston, Massachusetts, the School Committee voted to require, effective 1 Mar 1828, that public school students show that they had been vaccinated against smallpox prior to the school entrance.
+Certificates to the board of health were to be issued where necessary for a free vaccination.
+This initiative came just three decades after Edward Jenner’s discovery of a method to immunize against smallpox.
 The state of Massachusetts passed the first school vaccination law in 1855, followed by New York (1862) and Connecticut (1872). (source)

 1836 – A fire destroyed the US Patent Office, erasing the records of most of the first 9,957 US patents’ records.